yusukeurakami/initial_setup/README.md

 - `/sbin` : Same, but for binaries with superuser (root) privileges required.
 - `/usr/bin` : Same as first, but for general system-wide binaries.
 - `/usr/sbin` : Same as above, but for binaries with superuser (root) privileges required.
+- For the binaries that is none of the above.
+You should use `/usr/local/bin` or `/usr/local/sbin` for system-wide available scripts.
+- The local path means it's not managed by the system packages.

 ## Ubuntu commands/root_files related to host name

 ### `/etc/hosts`
+- Lookup table for hostname.
+- You can add new hostname by adding new line. `XXX.XXX.XXX.XXX <canonical_hostname>`

 ### `/etc/hostname`
+- it just contain the name of this machine.

+### `hostname`
+- `hostname`: lookup `/etc/hostname` and print the name of this machine.
+- `hostname -I`: gives the ip address of this machine by looking up `/etc/hosts`.
+- `hostname -f`: print a fully qualified domain name (FQDN) by looking up `/etc/hosts`

 ## Ubuntu commands/root_files related to dpkg and apt

 ### `/etc/apt/sources.list.d`
+- Using the directory, you can easily add new repositories without the need to edit the central /etc/apt/sources.list file.
+- You can just put a file with a unique name and the same format as /etc/apt/sources.list into this folder and it is used by apt.

+### `apt`
+- Gathered command of `apt-get` and `apt-cache`.

+### `apt update`

 ## Ubuntu commands/root_files related to realtime kernel